 Instructions

-4. Remove the fried pizza crunch from the oil with tongs or a slotted spoon.
+- Remove fried pizza crunch from oil with tongs or a slotted spoon.
 Drain off any excess oil and set aside on a plate.
 Season with salt and vinegar, or salt and sauce, and serve.

 Do you like this chip shop style pizza crunch recipe?
 If so, buying a copy of my book might appeal to you!
 In The Takeaway Secret you can find a host of restaurant and takeaway style recipes that you can make at home.
-You’ll learn how to make chicken pakora, chow mein, spiced onions and more!
+You’ll learn how to make lamb doner kebab, fried chicken, chicken balls and more!
 You can buy The Takeaway Secret in paperback or kindle form here.